 Curriculum-specific courses are offered primarily on the Ammerman campus.
 Other courses may be completed at any of the college's campuses.
-HUS101, Introduction to Social Welfare, is open to all students, fulfills a SUNY General Education Social Science Requirement, fulfills a social science or unrestricted elective in liberal arts curricula and is the first course in the Human Services Program sequence.
-The final three program courses (HUS201, HUS205 and HUS211) are offered only during the day.
-Other courses are offered both day and evening.
+HUS101, Introduction to Social Welfare, is open to all students, fulfills a SUNY General Education Social Sciences Requirement, fulfills a social science or unrestricted elective in liberal arts curricula and is the first course in the Human Services program sequence.
+All program courses are offered both day and evening, except HUS205, which is offered day or online.
+Courses are offered both day and evening.
 HUS103 is offered only in the spring semester.

 |Admission Procedures and Requirements|